Disney+ Growth Design

 Challenge

-How might we redesign the signup flow to encourage customers to sign up for the Bundle?
+How might we encourage customers to sign up for the Bundle if we redesign the signup flow?

 One hypothesis was to showcase the different plan options better to guests.
 A "plan picker" pattern was familiar to people signing up for streaming services, and it would provide more space to explain the benefits of the Bundle.
 This would introduce a new step in the purchase flow for users but we believed the tradeoff was worthwhile.